julien-michot/tinyopt/README.md

 # Tinyopt

 Tired of wrestling with optimization problems that are just a little too big for a napkin sketch?
-`Tinyopt`, the header-only C++ hero, swoops in to save the day!
+`Tinyopt`, the **header-only C++ hero**, swoops in to save the day!
 It's like a tiny, caffeinated mathematician living in your project, ready to efficiently tackle those small-to-large optimization beasties, including unconstrained and non-linear least squares puzzles.
 Perfect for when your science or engineering project is about to implode from too much math.

-Tinyopt supports both dense and sparse systems and contains a collection of iterative solvers including Gradient Descent, Gauss-Newton and Levenberg-Marquardt algorithms (more are coming).
+Tinyopt provides **high-accuracy** and **computationally efficient** optimization capabilities, supporting both dense and sparse problem structures.
+The library integratess a collection of iterative solvers including Gradient Descent, Gauss-Newton and Levenberg-Marquardt algorithms (more are coming).

-Furthermore, to facilitate the computation of derivatives, `tinyopt` seamlessly integrates the automatic differentiation capabilities which empowers users to effortlessly compute accurate gradients.
+Furthermore, to facilitate the computation of derivatives, `Tinyopt` seamlessly integrates the **automatic differentiation** capabilities which empowers users to effortlessly compute accurate gradients.

 ## Table of Contents